 The Schengen area is an area without internal borders, within which you can move freely, with certain exceptions.
 It is made up of the following states: Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.

-Other member states of the European Union or the European Economic Area, that is Bulgaria, Croatia, Ireland, Cyprus, Romania and the United Kingdom, are not members of the Schengen area.
+Other member states of the European Union or the European Economic Area, that is Bulgaria, Croatia, Ireland, Cyprus, Romania, and the Great Britain are not members of the Schengen area.

 Do you want to travel within the Schengen area?